The No Fluff Design Method

 I had to eliminate designs with more than two colors because they are more complex.
 If I had picked a design with 3 alternating colors instead of 2, for example, then one of those colors would not add anything to the board's usability and be gratuitous, violating the nature of No Fluff and of good design in general.

-Red and green would have been the simplest choices, since they do not add additional colors to the board.
+Red and green would have been the simplest color choices, since they do not add additional colors to the board's design.
 But the problem is that they would de-emphasize the start and goal pieces, thus taking away from our previous feature.
 Which brings up the next No Fluff principle.

 5. A new feature should not take anything away from an existing feature

 So far, the background of the board has been white.
-Is this really the ideal color?
-Almost, but not quite.
-White is a bit too bright, so it can be strenuous to look at for a long time and draws a bit too much attention to itself (as opposed to the board, where your attention should be).
+Is this really the ideal background?
+Almost, actually - a white background suitably draws attention to the foreground elements instead of to itself.
+Perhaps it is possible to create a background that emphasizes the foreground even more though.
 After a bit of experimenting, I changed the background to this:

-The most important thing is that the background is not too close in color to any of the board colors.
+The most important detail is that the background is not too close in color to any of the board colors (see Rule 5).
 I have found that only gray tones and very bright blue tones work for this.
-I chose blue because gray tones tend to make the black outlines of the board spaces less clear.
-I also shaded the background to become lighter towards the center.
-This is not just for looks.
-Doing this highlights the game board, as if a light were shining onto it from behind, bringing the game board to the foreground and the blue tones to the background.
-This is an often overlooked point - the primary purpose of any background is to bring the foreground to the front.
+I chose blue because gray tones deemphasize the black outlines of the board spaces more than blue tones do.

 Let's now consider the final concept in No Fluff Design: